Maurizio Sarri to miss Juventus matches against Parma & Napoli due to pneumonia recovery | Goal.com

 The 60-year-old was diagnosed with the illness after missing his side's friendly win over Triestina on Saturday and has been unable to oversee training despite returning to the club's training ground on Monday.

-The Bianconeri begin the 2019-20 league campaign with a visit to Parma on Saturday before welcoming Napoli to Turin on August 31, before the two-week international break.
+The Bianconeri begin the 2019-20 league campaign with a visit to Parma on Saturday before welcoming Sarri's old club Napoli to Turin on August 31, ahead the two-week international break.

 Although Juve said the latest test results have shown an improvement in Sarri's condition, they confirmed he will be absent from the bench as he has been given time to recover.